 When people are victims of crime, they need quality and timely support to help repair the harm done and rebuild lives.

-Our dedicated Victim’s Fund provides additional grant funding to services supporting victims of domestic abuse, sexual assault and rape.
-Visit our Funding Hub to find out more and to apply.
+Our dedicated Victim’s Fund and Coronavirus Support Fund provide additional grant funding to services supporting victims of domestic abuse and their families, sexual assault and rape.
+Visit our Funding Hub for more information or to apply.

 Our areas of work include: